Data Migration

 Big Bang Data Migration

-A big bang data migration is when the entirety of your day is migrated all in a single operation.
+A big bang data migration is when the entirety of your data is migrated all in a single operation.
 While the process may take a while, users experience a single point in time where they can no longer use old data before the new system goes live.
 As such, they experience the change as sudden and substantial – a 'big bang' event.

 Big bang migrations typically require significant preparation periods and short downtimes, during which the system is unavailable.
 The ideal big bang migration has zero downtime, but guaranteeing this is usually impossible.